amh312/PDAST/README.md

 ***Testing the code on simulated data***

-Small simulated datasets have also been provided as CSV files to test the code.
+Small simulated datasets have also been provided as CSV files to test the analysis code.
 In this event, run all of the above code *except* the **PDAST_1.R** file.